 The “Lilly” element has been appended at the beginning of the array.

-To append elements of one array to another array in JavaScript, use the array.concat() method.
-The array concat() is a built-in JavaScript method used to join two or more arrays.
+To append elements of one array to another in JavaScript, you can use the “array.concat()” method.
+The array concat() is a built-in method to join two or more arrays.

 let se_education = ["Otis", "Maeve", "Eric", "Adam"];